-The State has certain general fund appropriation bonds outstanding and may in the future issue general fund annual appropriation refunding bonds to refund those obligations.
-The State has not issued any general fund annual appropriation bonds in calendar year 2026.
-The amount and timing of any issuance of general fund annual appropriation refunding bonds will depend, among other factors, on market conditions.
+The State has not issued any general fund annual appropriation refunding bonds in calendar year 2026.
+The amount and timing of any issuance of any general fund annual appropriation refunding bonds depend on, among other factors, market conditions.

 Other Obligations - Environmental Improvement Fund Revenue Bonds